GiggInnovations/gigg-knowledge-base/gpt_inbox_user.md

 # Inbox Overview

 The inbox is where posts from YouTube, Instagram, X (Twitter), and RSS feeds are collected and managed.
+Takes place in Gigg.

 ## Setup Instructions